boyanraichev/tat-css/README.md

 Objectives
 ----------

 CSS flexbox is already at around 98% browser support by usage.
 Thus, it is time to put an end to floats and inline-blocks and start creating beautiful responsive web sites using flexbox.
 If you prefer a minimalistic and non-opinionated CSS framework in the spirit of PURE CSS, you can give TAT a try.
+If you hate bloated frameworks like Bootstrap - you can give Tat a try.

 This frameworks aims to:
 - be very lightweight